TQ FOUNDATION SCHOLARSHIP AIMS TO KICKSTART MOTORSPORT CAREERS

 “Toyota’s involvement in motorsport in New Zealand is focused on finding New Zealand’s next world champions,” says Andrew Davis, Marketing Manager for Toyota New Zealand.

-“The TRS and Toyota 86 Championship have been a proving ground for lots of young Kiwi drivers including Liam Lawson, Callum Hedge, Marcus Armstrong, Mitch Evans, Nick Cassidy and Daniel Gaunt.
+“The Toyota 86 Championship have been a proving ground for lots of young Kiwi drivers including Liam Lawson, Callum Hedge, Marcus Armstrong, Mitch Evans, Nick Cassidy and Daniel Gaunt.
 They’re a proven pathway for young drivers and it gives Kiwis an opportunity to test themselves against the best young drivers in the world for a much lower budget than heading overseas.
 Aligning ourselves with the Hampton Downs NZ Racing Academy, the Tony Quinn Foundation and this new scholarship fits with our aim to get more Kiwi drivers involved in the sport and onto the world stage.”

 Hampton Downs NZ Racing Academy was launched at the end of 2020 to upskill and support local and international drivers at a world-class facility.
 The academy is primarily designed for up and coming drivers to learn basic and advanced driving skills.
 That might be someone looking to make the jump from go-karts to cars or more experienced drivers who want to hone their racecraft skills.

-“We’ve had such a great response from the motorsport community since we opened last year,” says Daniel Gaunt, the chief instructor at the academy.
+“We’ve had such a great response from the motorsport community since we opened in 2020,” says Daniel Gaunt, the chief instructor at the academy.
 “We’ve already worked with some talented youngsters who have gone on to impress in national events in 2021.
 This scholarship is a real opportunity for kids who might not have the financial backing to fund a motorsport career to get a foot in the door and prove they’ve got what it takes.”

-As well as funding, the winners will be able to draw on the knowledge and contacts of the foundation trustees who all have considerable experience of the motorsport industry in New Zealand, Australia, the US, Europe and Asia.
+As well as funding, the winner will be able to draw on the knowledge and contacts of the foundation trustees who all have considerable experience of the motorsport industry in New Zealand, Australia, the US, Europe and Asia.
 That access to other drivers, team owners, and the Hampton Downs and Highlands members, will be a huge advantage to any young driver looking to make their mark in the sport.

 This year the Tony Quinn Foundation is committing over $200,000 to scholarships and categories for emerging talent and will also consider further support for any Kiwi that finishes in the top three in the Castrol Toyota Racing Series and Toyota 86 Championship — with dollar for dollar funding towards their next campaign.
-Quinn is also a key contributor to the Kiwi Driver Fund, investing $50,000 per year along with other supporters of New Zealand
+Quinn is also a key contributor to the Kiwi Driver Fund, investing $50,000 per year along with other supporters of New Zealand motorsport.

 “We’re not reinventing the wheel with this foundation and scholarship,” says Tony Quinn.
 “The Kiwi Driver Fund and individuals like Sir Colin Giltrap and his sons Richard and Michael, Kenny Smith, Peter ‘PJ’ Johnson, and many others, have been supporting Kiwi drivers for a long time and I want to continue to build on the great work they’ve done.
 Young Kiwi drivers seem to have this incredible ability to get the most out of a race car and I want to help develop the next generation of talent.”

 “I’ve invested a fair bit of time and money developing two world class racetracks in New Zealand.
-I’ve been focused on the business, the members and the tracks but the time is right to focus on helping our young drivers on the start of their journey.
+I’ve been focused on the business, the members, and the tracks but the time is right to focus on helping our young drivers on the start of their journey.
 Motorsport has been good to me and I feel lucky to be able to give something back.”

 The scholarship shootout is not for the faint-hearted or for drivers with no racing experience.
 This is for drivers with aspirations of competing at the highest level and who are committed to making a career from the sport.
 Drivers who dream about being the next Scott Dixon, Shane van Gisbergen, Scott McLaughlin or Liam Lawson.